tiepdotme/drawers-1/README.md

 :first_quarter_moon: An iteration of @FilmStoryboards drawers.
 Originally a mirror of [@FilmStoryboards' Tumblr blog](https://film-storyboards.tumblr.com), build with Jekyll.

 ### Source code
 This is @FilmStoryboard's [Drawers Surplus](https://film-storyboards.be "Drawers Surplus") codebase.
-The blog's content was ported from [Tumblr](https://film-storyboards.tumblr.com).
 Its main goal is to serve as a storage for some of my current and older drawings, storyboards & illustrations.

 <figure>
 <a href="https://film-storyboards.be"><img src="https://film-storyboards.be/images/picture_mrjat5oEsJ1s6ptp7o1_400.gif"/></a>